-- 2.10.1 Shipping companies should reinforce the training on epidemic prevention and control for seafarers serving ships on international voyages.
-The training should focus on updated pandemic situation and controlling measures required by local authorities on ports along the planned route, with a view to ensuring the ships' compliance when on route and during berthing and operations. - 2.10.2 Consideration should be given to the length of the voyage and accessibility of replenishment along the planned route.
-Ships engaged in international voyages should have sufficient protective equipment onboard, including masks, protective gowns, goggles, protective gloves, and drugs for prevention and treatment.
+2.11.1 Shipping companies should reinforce the training on epidemic prevention and control for seafarers serving ships on international voyages.
+The training should focus on updated pandemic situation and controlling measures imposed by local authorities on ports along the planned route, ensuring the ships' compliance when on route and during berthing and operations.

+2.11.2 Consideration should be given to the length of the voyage and accessibility of replenishment along the planned route.
+Ships engaged on international voyages should have sufficient protective equipment onboard, including masks, protective gowns, goggles, protective gloves, and drugs for prevention and treatment.

-- 2.10.3 Shipping companies should maintain close communication with the China Shipowners Association for the promotion of vaccination for seafarers serving ships engaged in international voyages.
-To increase the vaccinated proportion, efforts should be made for all Chinese seafarers joining ships to take their doses.
+2.11.3 Shipping companies should maintain close communication with the China Shipowners Association for the promotion the vaccination for seafarers serving ships engaged on international voyages.
+To increase the vaccinated proportion, efforts should be made for all Chinese seafarers joining ships to have their doses.

-- 2.10.4 Ships to berth at overseas ports shall check the international epidemic information and the port control measures provided by their companies, formulate corresponding prevention and control strategy, and comply with the requirements of the port of call for cargo operations, ship repairs, ship replenishment, and crew disembarkation.
+2.11.4 Ships to berth at overseas ports shall check the international epidemic information and the port control measures provided by their companies, formulate corresponding prevention and control strategy, and comply with the requirements of the port of call for cargo operations, ship repairs, ship replenishment, and crew disembarkation.

-- 2.10.5 After arriving at the quarantine anchorage of a foreign port, the ship shall immediately notify the port sanitary authority through its agent.
+2.11.5 After arriving at the quarantine anchorage of a foreign port, the ship shall immediately notify the port sanitary authority through its agent.
 Before the quarantine procedure is completed, nobody other than quarantine officials are allowed for embarkation/disembarkation.

-- 2.10.6 Ships should do the declaration in advance, keep the communication open, and prepare relevant documents according to the requirements of the sanitary authority at the next port of call, including:
+2.11.6 Ships should do the declaration in advance, keep the communication open, and prepare relevant documents according to the requirements of the sanitary authority at the next port of call, including:

-- -crew health surveys,
+-crew health surveys,

-- -ship sanitary conditions report
+-ship sanitary conditions report

-- -logbooks,
+-logbooks,

-- -crew and passenger lists,
+-crew and passenger lists,

-- -ship medical records; and
+-ship medical records; and

-cooperate with the inspection according to the requirements of the port sanitary authority.
+Cooperate with the inspection according to the requirements of the port sanitary authority.

-2.10.7 The master of the ship should immediately alert the shipping company and the port sanitary authority if anyone on board shows symptoms such as fever, cough, diarrhea, fatigue, shortness of breath, etc. Under the guidance of local sanitary authority, active prevention and control measures shall be taken to reduce the risk of the epidemic spreading on board.
+2.11.7 The master of the ship should immediately alert the shipping company and the port sanitary authority if anyone on board shows symptoms such as fever, cough, diarrhea, fatigue, shortness of breath, etc. Under the guidance of local sanitary authority, active prevention and control measures shall be taken to reduce the risk of the epidemic spreading on board.